 The Ceed Sportswagon is a vehicle that builds on the hatchback's reputation for exceeding customer expectations.
-It's a Kia, so you might reasonably expect a few corners to be cut under the surface to make it that little bit more affordable, but check out the sophisticated multi link rear suspension and then look at the more rudimentary torsion beam rear ends of a Renault Megane Sport Tourer or a Vauxhall Astra Tourer Sports Tourer and consider who might have been making savings.
+It's a Kia, so you might reasonably expect a few corners to be cut under the surface to make it that little bit more affordable, but check out the sophisticated multi link rear suspension and there's little sign of cost saving.
 The ride has been developed on Europe's wide variety of road surfaces, remaining comfortable while giving drivers the confidence of tighter body control under cornering and stability at higher speeds.
-Some of this tuning happened in the UK to ensure the Ceed performs well on our unique roads.
+Some of this tuning happened in the UK to ensure this Ceed performs well on our unique roads.

 Design and Build

 Sharing near-identical dimensions to the five-door hatchback, this estate variant features a longer cargo area and rear overhang, plus a subtle tailgate spoiler.
 Out back, there's a 625-litres boot - that's larger than most D-segment tourers in the next estate class up.
 The cargo area is also very accessible - the low lift-over height makes it easier to load heavier items into the boot.